Ademking/ademking.github.io/all_collections/_posts/2023-01-14-my-vscode-extensions.md

 [Tailwind CSS Highlight](https://marketplace.visualstudio.com/items?itemName=ellreka.tailwindcss-highlight) This extension highlights the utilities of TailwindCSS.

 This extension is useful for developers who use TailwindCSS.
-It helps you to see the utilities you are using in your code.
+It helps you see the utilities you are using in your code.

 ![](/assets/images/1673645857920.png)